 Dr. Ghelber is certified by the American Board of Psychiatry and Neurology and licensed to practice in the state of Texas.
 Her work has been published in medical journals and presented at international conferences.

 In 2012, Dr. Ghelber received the patient’s choice award for most compassionate doctor.
-To schedule an appointment, call the Institute for Advanced Psychiatry or book online today.
+To schedule an appointment, call the Institute for Advanced Psychiatry.